lamide-akanni/BANKING-CLIENT-LOAN-REVENUE-RISK-ANALYTICS/README.md

 Tools: Python · Pandas · Matplotlib · Seaborn · Jupyter Notebook

-Before any database was designed or any dashboard was built, the data needed to be understood.
-The exploratory analysis ran inside a Jupyter Notebook titled Risk Analytics in Banking and Finance, and it covered every dimension of the dataset systematically.
+Before any database was designed or any dashboard was built, the data needed to be understood properly.
+The exploratory analysis ran inside a Jupyter Notebook titled Risk Analytics in Banking and Finance, working through the dataset systematically from top to bottom.

 The first task was loading and inspecting the 3,000 client records.
-Missing values were identified and handled, data types were standardised, and duplicates were removed.
-Once the data was clean, the analysis moved into the patterns.
+Missing values were identified and handled, data types were standardised across all 25 columns, and the dataset was checked for duplicates before any analysis began.
+Once the data was clean, the work moved into relationships between variables.

-Seven regression analyses were run to examine the relationships between key financial variables.
-These included bank deposits against saving accounts, checking accounts against foreign currency holdings, estimated income against checking account balances, age against superannuation savings, and bank loans against credit card balances.
-Each regression was plotted as a scatter chart with a trend line overlaid, so the direction and strength of each relationship was immediately visible.
+Seven regression analyses were run to examine how the key financial variables related to each other.
+These covered bank deposits against saving accounts, checking accounts against saving accounts, checking accounts against foreign currency holdings, age against superannuation savings, estimated income against checking account balances, bank loans against credit card balances, and business lending against total bank loans.
+Each pair was plotted as a scatter chart with a regression line overlaid, so the direction and strength of each relationship was visible immediately.

 Show Image
-Regression plots generated in Jupyter Notebook showing variable relationships across the client portfolio.

-The outputs of this phase told a clear story before a single SQL query was written.
-High-income clients tended to hold larger loan balances but not proportionally larger deposits.
-Age showed little correlation with superannuation savings, which pointed to behavioural differences rather than age-driven accumulation.
-Business lending was positively correlated with total bank loans, suggesting that the same clients driving loan volume were also the biggest users of business credit facilities.
+The regression plots told a clear story before a single SQL query was written.
+Business lending moved closely with total bank loans, confirming that the clients driving loan volume were the same ones accessing business credit facilities.
+Estimated income showed only a weak relationship with checking account balances, which suggested clients were not necessarily parking income proportionally in their accounts.
+Age showed almost no correlation with superannuation savings — a behavioural finding rather than an age-driven one.

 These findings shaped every decision made in the phases that followed.